lern-code-io/angular-exercises/problem-16/problem-16/README.md

-# Task 16: Modify and apply custom pipe (lv1)
+# Task 16: Modify and apply custom pipe (lv2)

 ## Description
-Update the 'ModifyComment' Pipe so that it add 'Comment: ' to the start of all comments.
+Update the 'ModifyComment' Pipe so that it add 'CommentModel: ' to the start of all comments.
 Then apply this pipe operator in 'CommentsViewComponent', passing in the original comment body.

 ## Acceptance Criteria
-- Modify the custom pipe 'ModifyComment' so that it add's the string 'Comment: ' to the start
+- Modify the custom pipe 'ModifyComment' so that it add's the string 'CommentModel: ' to the start
 - Apply this pipe operator in the 'CommentsViewComponent' HTML template
 - Load the Angular application and check the pipe operator is applied.'